SummaryRead the full fact sheet

 Keep your fridge and freezer stocked with handy, healthy food.
 For example:

 - Buy frozen vegetables.
 Contrary to popular belief, these products retain a high proportion of their nutrients.

-- Fresh crushed garlic and ginger are available in jars to keep in the fridge and fresh herbs are available in tubes to keep in the freezer.
+- Fresh crushed garlic and ginger are available in jars and fresh herbs are available in tubes to keep in the fridge.

 - Citrus fruits like oranges have a long life when refrigerated.

 - Fresh lemon and lime juice can be bought in bottles and stored in the fridge.